 While our Young Adult clients are attending IOP, we offer a Parent Group at no extra charge.
 This is a six-week program in which parents receive support and are taught skills for communicating more effectively with their emerging Young Adult.

-We are pleased to announce that we are preferred IOP providers with BCBS - Magellan only, United Health Care / United Behavioral Health / Optum, Aetna, and Beacon Health Options.
+We are pleased to announce that we are preferred IOP providers with Blue Cross and Blue Shield of Texas, BCBS/Magellan, United Health Care / United Behavioral Health / Optum, Aetna, and Beacon Health Options.
 In some cases, we may be able to obtain a "single case agreement" with other insurance companies to authorize treatment.
 Most insurance plans have out-of-network benefits so that some form of reimbursement is frequently available.
 Our rates are quite affordable; many of our clients will "self-pay" IOP treatment.
 We take MasterCard, Visa, Discover, debit and credit cards, checks, and cash.
 Please call us for cost information and if you would like further information on how we can work with your specific insurance company to obtain IOP benefits for treatment.

 Thursdays & Fridays: